KNOW WHEN TO SEND THE MULTITUDES AWAY

 You may never become all that God has destined you to become in this life if you continue to treat or handle casually or nonchalantly your personal time of fellowship with God.

-Don’t continue to miss the tremendous blessings of spending quality time alone with God daily!
+Don’t continue to miss out on the tremendous benefits of spending quality time alone with God daily!

-Prayer: My Dear Heavenly Father, deliver me from all distractions and activities that hinder me daily from having a quality personal and uninterrupted communion with You, in Jesus’ name.
+Prayer: My Dear Heavenly Father, teach and help me to identify and deal effectively with everything that is hindering me daily from having a quality personal and uninterrupted communion with You, in Jesus’ name.
 Amen.